umutgokdg/medical_image_classification/README.md

 Detecting racial and gender bias on the medical images and their metadata.
 And preventing this bias with bias mitigation.

-In the algorithm phase: a multi-layer perceptron is used for tabular data and resnet-18 for the images.
+In the algorithm phase: A multi-layer perceptron is used for tabular data and ResNet-18 for the images, and these are combined in a multimodal model.

 To detect bias, a balanced dataset was used.
 The model was trained only on male data and tested on separate test sets containing either only male or only female data.